MuyePan/QtCreatorRemoteDebugOnRpi/README.md

 for rpi step by step.

 ## Head file not found
-If you can compile the application but Qt Creator still tell you header file cannot be found.
+If you can compile the application but Qt Creator still tells you that header files cannot be found.
 Upgrading Qt Creator to 11.0.0 later will fix this problem.